kastiglione/kastiglione.github.io/_posts/2021-11-11-faster-swift-and-clang-builds.md

 In the past few years, there are more linkers to try.
 Try out new linkers from time to time and use the fastest one that works for you.
 For Clang, customize `LLVM_USE_LINKER`.

 Whether you're using the fastest linker or not, there may be ways to speed up linking via linker flags.
-When the linker is invoked through the clang driver (which is true for Swift & Clang projects), then you can use our new friend `CCC_OVERRIDE_OPTIONS` to specifiy linker flags that speed up link time.
+When the linker is invoked through the clang driver (which is true for Swift & Clang projects), then you can use our new friend `CCC_OVERRIDE_OPTIONS` to specify linker flags that speed up link time.
 Here's a starting point for macOS:

 ```sh
 CCC_OVERRIDE_OPTIONS="# +-Wl,-random_uuid +-Wl,-no_deduplicate x-Wl,-dead_strip"